prebid/prebid-server-java/docs/bidders/appnexus.md

 ## Display Manager Version

-The AppNexus endpoint expects `imp.displaymanagerver` to be populated for mobile huaweiAdsApp sources requests, however not all SDKs will populate this field.
-If the `imp.displaymanagerver` field is not supplied for an `imp`, but `request.huaweiAdsApp.ext.prebid.source` and `request.huaweiAdsApp.ext.prebid.version` are supplied, the adapter will fill in a value for `diplaymanagerver`.
-It will concatenate the two `huaweiAdsApp` fields as `<source>-<version>` to fill in the empty `displaymanagerver` before sending the request to AppNexus.
+The AppNexus endpoint expects `imp.displaymanagerver` to be populated for mobile app sources requests, however not all SDKs will populate this field.
+If the `imp.displaymanagerver` field is not supplied for an `imp`, but `request.app.ext.prebid.source` and `request.app.ext.prebid.version` are supplied, the adapter will fill in a value for `diplaymanagerver`.
+It will concatenate the two `app` fields as `<source>-<version>` to fill in the empty `displaymanagerver` before sending the request to AppNexus.

 ## Test Request